How do you start fitness training after years of inactivity?

 • Reduced bone density: Without the stress of regular activity, bones become less dense and more fragile over time

 These changes represent your body’s remarkable ability to adapt to reduced physical demands rather than permanent damage.
 While the effects can feel overwhelming, understanding that they’re reversible helps you approach your fitness comeback with patience and realistic expectations.
+That said, the timeline and approach may differ depending on your age and how long the inactive period has lasted — which is exactly why a personalised, gradual approach matters far more than following a generic programme.
 Your body is simply waiting for the right stimulus to begin rebuilding strength, endurance, and coordination.

 How do you mentally prepare for a fitness comeback?